-As of June 30, 2019, we had approximately \$740 million of non-recourse borrowings, as well as \$150 million in outstanding convertible senior notes.
+As of September 30, 2019, we had approximately \$665 million of non-recourse borrowings, \$500 million of senior unsecured notes, and \$150 million in outstanding convertible senior notes.
 We also continue to utilize off-balance sheet securitization transactions, where we transfer the loans or other assets we originate to securitization trusts or other bankruptcy remote special purpose funding vehicles that are not consolidated on our balance sheet.
 In the quarter ended June 30, 2019, we were able to repay \$113 million of on-balance sheet debt by selling lower yielding, highly leveraged assets to institutional investors using such trusts.
-As of June 30, 2019, the outstanding principal balance of our assets financed through the use of these off-balance sheet transactions was approximately \$3.7 billion.
-In July 2019, we issued senior unsecured notes of \$350 million which bear interest at a rate of 5.25% and mature in July 2024.
+As of September 30, 2019, the outstanding principal balance of our assets financed using these off-balance sheet transactions was approximately \$3.8 billion.

 Large institutional investors, primarily insurance companies and commercial banks, have provided the financing for these non-recourse and off-balance sheet financings.
-We have worked to expand our liquidity and access to the debt and bank loan markets and have entered into transactions with a number of new institutional investors in the last year.
-For further information on the credit facilities, asset backed non-recourse debt, convertible notes, and securitizations, see Notes 5, 7 and 8 to our financial statements of this Form 10-Q.
+We have worked to expand our liquidity and access to the debt and bank loan markets and have entered into transactions with several new institutional investors in the last year.
+For further information on the credit facilities, asset backed non-recourse debt, convertible notes, and securitizations, see Notes 5, 7 and 8 to our financial statements of this Form 10-O.